 - An officer may search your person after you have been arrested.

 - Miranda applies and you must be informed of your rights.

 - If you have been arrested and are questioned, you do have a right to an attorney under the 5th Amendment.
 Ask for your attorney.

 - Remain silent.
 Speak up to exercise your right to remain silent.

-- In Texas, this is the first time you are required to identify yourself.
+- In Texas, this is the first time you are required to identify yourself

-- It’s worth pointing out detectives often invite suspects down to the police station to come in on their own and give the police “their side of the story.”
+It’s worth pointing out detectives often invite suspects down to the police station to come in on their own and give the police “their side of the story.”
 This is a ploy used to get a confession or corroborating evidence out of you.
 The detectives know if you come down voluntarily, you have made a consensual encounter with the police and they don’t have to tell you that you have a right to a criminal defense attorney or a right to remain silent.
-They may even have an arrest warrant already signed and chose not to arrest you at that time.
+The police may even have an arrest warrant already signed and chose not to arrest you at that time.
 Because the standard for arrest (probable cause) is set so low, I have never seen an individual talk themselves out of an arrest without the assistance and advice of an attorney.

 - You will be processed into police custody.

 - You have a right to an attorney under the 5th Amendment.

 - Texas Administrative Code Section 291.1 provides the ability to make two completed phone calls immediately after booking.